webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ## Application model
 Each plugin can provide one or more applications.
-To define an application, a class must be defined that implements the
+To define an application, a class must
-`IApplication` interface.
-The application's metadata is appended as attributes of the class.
+be defined that implements the `IApplication` interface.
+The application's metadata is appended
+as attributes of the class.
+The following example illustrates the definition of an application:

 ```csharp
 [Name("Application")]